StaR-KVQA: Structured Reasoning Traces for Implicit-Knowledge Visual Question Answering

-\item \textbf{Single-model, dependency-free pipeline.} We realize a three-stage, implementation-friendly pipeline---\emph{dual-path planner}, \emph{reasoning composer}, and an \emph{internal selector instantiated with the same model}---to build a high-quality, trace-enriched dataset for \emph{structure-aware self-distillation}.
-The system uses a \textbf{single} open-source MLLM throughout, requires no external retrievers/verifiers and no additional trainable modules; trace construction is performed offline, and inference is a single autoregressive pass.
+\item \textbf{Single-model, dependency-free pipeline.} We develop an implementation-friendly pipeline---\emph{dual-path planner}, \emph{reasoning composer}, and an \emph{internal selector} instantiated by the same model---to construct trace-enriched data for \emph{structure-aware self-distillation}.
+The system uses a \textbf{single} open-source MLLM, adds no retrievers/verifiers or extra trainable modules, and keeps inference to one pass.

-\item \textbf{Empirical gains in accuracy and transparency.} Fine-tuning on trace-enriched data consistently improves answer accuracy and the transparency of intermediate reasoning across benchmarks (e.g., up to \textbf{+11.3\%} on OK-VQA over the strongest baseline), while remaining fully compliant with the implicit-knowledge (no-retrieval) setting. \end{itemize}
+\item \textbf{Empirical gains in accuracy and transparency.} Fine-tuning on trace-enriched data consistently improves accuracy and intermediate-trace transparency across benchmarks (e.g., up to \textbf{+11.3\%} on OK-VQA over the strongest baseline), while remaining fully in the no-retrieval setting. \end{itemize}